flutter/plugins/packages/google_sign_in/README.md

 ## iOS integration

 1. [First register your application](https://developers.google.com/mobile/add?platform=ios).
-2. Open Xcode.
-You'll have to paste this into Xcode to properly register `GoogleServices-Info.plist`.
+2. Make sure the file you download in step 1 is named `GoogleService-Info.plist`.
+3. Move or copy `GoogleService-Info.plist` into the `[my_project]/ios/Runner` directory.
+4. Open Xcode, then right-click on `Runner` directory and select `Add Files to "Runner"`.
-3. Select `GoogleServices-Info.plist` from the file manager and drag that file into the `Runner` directory, `[my_project]/ios/Runner/GoogleServices-Info.plist`.
+5. Select `GoogleService-Info.plist` from the file manager.
-4. A dialog will show up and ask you to select the targets, select the `Runner` target.
+6. A dialog will show up and ask you to select the targets, select the `Runner` target.
-5. Then add the `CFBundleURLTypes` attributes below into the `[my_project]/ios/Runner/Info.plist` file.
+7. Then add the `CFBundleURLTypes` attributes below into the `[my_project]/ios/Runner/Info.plist` file.

 ```xml
 <!-- Put me in the [my_project]/ios/Runner/Info.plist file -->